phiroict/kafka-packer-terraform-aws/README.md

 ### Prerequisites

 Packer and AWS Command Line Interface tools need to be installed on your local computer.
-You also need Terraform.
+You also need Terraform and the terraform wrapper called `terragrunt`.
 To build a base image you have to know the id of the latest Debian AMI files for the region where you wish to build the AMI.